dbohdan/unflattener/README.md

 Clone this repository and run `run.sh` on Linux or `run-win.cmd` on Windows.
 To generate normal maps for other images edit those files to suit your needs or directly run `unflatten.py`.

 Run `tests.py` to verify that everything works correctly.
-(The tests may currently fail on Windows 7 and 8.x.)

 To install gimp-normalmap on Debian and Ubuntu do